lucyokenyuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that set all permissions to others only
+Write a script that sets the mode of the file hello to this